Xyclade/MachineLearning/Readme.md

 ###Using unsupervised learning to create a market index (PCA)

-In this example we are going to use [PCA](#Principal-Components-Analysis-(PCA)) to compute our own stock market index based on data of 24 stock prices from 2002 until 2012.
+In this example we are going to use [PCA](#Principal-Components-Analysis-PCA) to compute our own stock market index based on data of 24 stock prices from 2002 until 2012.
 This market index combines these 24 stock price columns into 1 single column.
-This significantly reduces the amount of data to process, and decreases the dimension of our problem, which is a big advantage if we later apply other machine learning algortihms such as regression for prediction.  ]
+This significantly reduces the amount of data to process, and decreases the dimension of our problem, which is a big advantage if we later apply other machine learning algorithms such as regression for prediction.  ]

 Note that reducing the dimension from 24 to 1 causes data loss.
 However, because the stock prices are correlated, we accept this 'data loss'.
 When applying this method yourself, you should verify first whether your data is correlated.